- Toddington Anstees Overview

 His second wife died in April 1867 so William Anstee then married Priscilla Bridget Foll (surely related to his mother Charlotte Foll) in July 1868 in Woburn, Bedfordshire and they had children:

-- Arthur Edward Anstee (b 1870, baptised in Sundon, Bedford, married Everilda Agnes Richardson Dundas in May 1914 in Luton, lived at Tythe Farm in 1906);
+- Arthur Edward Anstee (b 1870, baptised in Sundon, Bedford, married Everilda Agnes Richardson Dundas in May 1914 in Luton, lived at Tythe Farm in the 1901 Census (a farmer’s son) and still there in 1906);

 - Louisa Charlotte Susannah Anstee (b 1872, baptised in Sundon, Bedford, unmarried in 1906);